FAH101 Introduction to Art

 FAH207 Survey of the Archaeology of Rome

 A survey of the major sites and monuments of the ancient Roman World.
-The course pays special attention to how archology relates to other approaches to the study of classical antiquity e.g. history, art history, and philological studies.
+The course pays special attention to how archeology relates to other approaches to the study of classical antiquity e.g. history, art History, and philological studies.
 (Cross listed with CL278)